Skip to the main content.

 To add some additional context for how to track this data in the automotive world, here’s an extensive example: let’s say an OEM builds and distributes their new inventory of vehicles to their customers—the car dealerships.
 They may be in the position to distribute these vehicles to the same dealership company but at different addresses.
 Eventually, their vehicles reach the dealership and get sold into the consumer market.
 In most cases, this data can be attributed to each of the master data domains an organization has established.

-The suppliers who distribute the raw materials used to build the products, the locations of each dealership, any business partners that helped the product go-to-market, and any warranties and contracts involved are all informational data that should be tracked and utilized.
+The suppliers who distribute the raw materials used to build the products, the locations of each dealership, any business partners that helped the product go to market, and any warranties and contracts involved are all informational data that should be tracked and utilized.
 Being able to access and understand this data can be critical in how any organization functions because without that visibility there is more exposure to risks.
 Master data provides an extended path of visibility that starts at a supplier level and trickles down to a consumer level.
 There are other types of data that influence organizational success, which all connect with master data on some level.

 Types of Organizational Data

 The types of data that organizations optimize can be categorized into different entities.
-If you were to search for the different types of organizational data in your favorite search engine, you would come across several results that pertain to Statistics, Research, Analysis, etc. Even if you specified by adding “business” or “organization” to the end of your search, you may find iterations of the same data types that have been named differently or merged with another type.
+If you were to search for the different types of organizational data in your favorite search engine, you would come across several results that pertain to Statistics, Research, Analysis, etc. Even if you specify by adding “business” or “organization” to the end of your search, you may find iterations of the same data types that have been named differently or merged with another type.
 Aside from master data, there are 5 other commonly used types of organizational data.
 To understand what master data is and its importance in automotive, it is important to describe each of them in detail.

 1. Unstructured data can be described as the most self-explanatory type of data—information that usually does not have a predefined schema or data model.
 This type of data is very qualitative and can be found in any form of text and/or image—emails, white papers, magazine articles, surveillance, audio, blogs, PDF files, etc. Traditionally, since unstructured data is not stored in a database format, it is usually in a greater abundance than structured data.
 Master data has more specific domains, so the information needs to be more structured than this type of data.
 That being said, proper master data management can help manage any unstructured information more efficiently.